An Underwater Photographer’s Guide to Wakatobi

 As always, keep a close eye on your buoyancy.
 The reefs of Wakatobi are so rich with life, and every square centimeter inhabited, that finding even a small bare patch to steady yourself can sometimes be troublesome.
 As part of its environmentally conscious philosophy, the resort takes great pride in its marine life.
 Your guide will help you avoid any accidental damage whilst taking photos, particularly with delicate macro subjects.

-As well as the three boat dives offered per day, you also have unlimited access to the House Reef from 6 am.
+As well as the three boat dives offered per day, you also have unlimited access to the House Reef from 6 am to 10pm.
 You can either choose to go directly from shore, or get dropped off down the reef by boat, depending on the current.
 The beauty of diving the House Reef is that you can go as slowly as you like, making the most of the abundant macro and wide-angle photography opportunities.

 If you have a moment, take a look at the reef from a different perspective.
 The huge variety of invertebrates such as soft corals, anemones and sponges provide a rich palette of unique abstract subjects.
 On virtually every dive, both macro and wide-angle will be great but it is worth checking with your guide whether there are any specialties you should know about.
 The sites Kollo Soha and Teluk Maya are two that are definitely worthy of a dedicated macro shoot.